yogthos/config/README.md

 The configuration is resolved in the following order, the variables found in later configurations will replace those declared earlier:

 1. `config.edn` on the classpath
+2. EDN file specified using the `config` envrionment variable
 2.  `.lein-env` file in the project directory
 3. Environment variables
 4. Java system properties